SarthakJag/activ5-ble-sample-android/README.md

 # activ5-sample-android-ble-library

-## QA how the app works
+## Description of the Sample App using Activ5 Device APIs:

-When you launch it the app searches for 30 seconds for a device, once it is found a toast message is shown "done".
+When you launch the app, it will search for 30 seconds for a device, once device is found, you can tap on the device name to select it.
-At this point you can click on connect - once connected the name and address will be shown.
+At this point you can tap on connect.
+Once connected, the Activ5 device will have a green flashing LED.
-At this point you can click start isometric to receive data.
+At this point you can tap "start isometric" to receive data.
+When you press the Activ5 device, the received force value will be shown.
-You have 3 more buttons - Disconnect, stop command, and abort stop command.
+You have more buttons: disconnect, stop command, tare, and abort stop command.
+Tare can be used when the device is not pressed: It will set 0 force value.

-This is Bluetooth low energy library for android
+## Descriptions of the APIs - SDK for Activ5 Device:

 ## Example